DCI-P3 vs sRGB

 Since HDR and UHD monitors are increasing in popularity at a rapid clip, you can consider DCI-P3 to be a more “future-proof” standard than sRGB.

 However, for the moment, many games you play will only represent in sRGB after being scaled to match.
-Most HDR monitors, for instance, are technically DCI-P3 but usually feature an sRGB function that scales down the images.
+Best HDR monitors, for instance, are technically DCI-P3 but usually feature an sRGB function that scales down the images.

 sRGB: An Overview